kdking77/ai-job-search-system/README.md

 **1. JavaScript-Heavy Job Sites**

-**Issue:** Sites using JavaScript frameworks (React, Vue, Angular) to load content dynamically return "You need JavaScript to run this app" message instead of job description.
+**Issue:** Sites using JavaScript frameworks to load content dynamically return "You need JavaScript to run this app" message instead of job description.

-**Affected Sites:** Workable, Ashby, some Lever implementations
+**Affected Sites:** Ashby.
+Other modern ATS systems using JavaScript frameworks may have similar issues.

-**Identification:** Ashby is easily identifiable by URL structure (`ashbyhq.com` in link)
+**Identification:** Ashby is easily identifiable by URL structure (`ashbyhq.com` in application link)

 **Workaround:**
-- Manually copy job description text and paste into a simple text file
+Manually copy job description text and paste into a Google Doc in the "Job Search Intelligence" folder.
+Maintain consistent naming: [Company Name] - [Job Title].
+This preserves the archive for interview prep while keeping organization consistent with automated documents.
-- Upload to Google Docs manually for archiving
-- Continue using automated evaluation and tracking for other fields

 **Why Not Fixed:** Rendering JavaScript requires headless browser (Puppeteer/Browserless), adding significant cost and complexity.
 Server-rendered sites (Greenhouse, direct company career pages, SmartRecruiters) work perfectly.